GwenTheKween/Chaotic_Cryptography/README.md

 The final keyspace that can be reliably generated based on the given limitations is 32 bytes for internal state and 16 bytes for the $\alpha$ parameter, for a total of 384 bits.
 Not too shabby, but far from perfect.
 Bumping the state to 64, however, hits the 512 bits brick wall, so we'll stick to 32 bytes for now.

+# Results

+There are no results for now, but as I develop and implement things, I'll keep this readme posted

 # Future work

 After I finish the basic version, there are other ways to use the i-logistic map's ideas.